dockrbyter/GameServer/Kubernetes/README.md

 # Kubernetes
- Run you game servers on a Kubernetes cluster! ⚓
+ Run your game servers on a Kubernetes cluster! ⚓

  ## LINKS
  - https://kubernetes.io/docs/home/